Florida vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 9, 2021

 - The combined points per game average of the two teams, 47.4, is 12.1 points fewer than Saturday's over/under.

-- This contest's over/under is 4.7 points greater than the 54.8 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 54.8 points per game, 4.7 fewer than this contest's over/under.

-- The average total in Gators games this season is 58.3, 1.2 points fewer than Saturday's total of 59.5 .
+- The Gators and their opponents score an average of 58.3 points per game, 1.2 fewer than Saturday's total.

-- The 59.5 total in this game is 8.0 points above the 51.5 average total in Commodores games this season.
+- The 51.5 PPG average total in Commodores games this season is eight points fewer than this game's over/under.

 Florida Stats and Trends

-- When Florida records more than 35.0 points, it is 1-1 against the spread and 2-0 overall.
+- When Florida puts up more than 35 points, it is 1-1 against the spread and 2-0 overall.

-- Florida is 1-2 against the spread and 3-0 overall when the team churns out over 447.2 yards.
+- When Florida churns out more than 447.2 yards, the team is 1-2 against the spread and 3-0 overall.

 - The Gators have turned the ball over three more times (7 total) than the Commodores have forced a turnover (4) this season.